Traffic volumes rebound quickly as economy gets back in gear

 But rather than focusing on the monthly data, it was more revealing to look at how traffic changed in the different levels of lockdown, Zollner said.

-In Alert Level 4, weekday heavy traffic was just 47 per cent of what it was a year
+In alert level 4, weekday heavy traffic was just 47 per cent of what it was a year

 earlier, while during the weekends, it was 34 per cent.

-Those who enjoyed cycling and walking around relatively traffic-free streets during Level 4 may also be interested to see that weekday car traffic was 23 per cent of what it was a year earlier and, during weekends, just 13 per cent.
+Those who enjoyed cycling and walking around relatively traffic-free streets during level 4 may also be interested to see that weekday car traffic was 23 per cent of what it was a year earlier and, during weekends, just 13 per cent.

-In Level 3, heavy traffic stepped up significantly to 81 per cent and 74 per cent of year earlier levels in weekdays and weekends respectively.
+In level 3, heavy traffic stepped up significantly to 81 per cent and 74 per cent of year earlier levels in weekdays and weekends respectively.

-Light traffic bounced less under Level 3, to 59 per cent and 44 per cent weekdays and weekends.
+Light traffic bounced less under level 3, to 59 per cent and 44 per cent weekdays and weekends.

-In Level 2, weekday heavy traffic was 100 per cent of a year earlier; and 102 per cent in the weekends, suggesting a degree of catch-up activity.
+In level 2, weekday heavy traffic was 100 per cent of a year earlier; and 102 per cent in the weekends, suggesting a degree of catch-up activity.

 Weekday car traffic was 90 per cent of year-earlier levels, and 92 per cent in the weekends.